 Book in advance

 If you move locally, you may be able to organize everything by yourself.
 With appropriate vehicles and a few neighbors and relatives, you can move efficiently to a short distance location.
 However, if you’re moving from Miami to NYC, you really need to pick the right mover.
 Do your research at least two or three months before the big day so that you can gather all the information you need and still have the time to change your mind.

 You also need to find out more about the services the mover of your choice offers.
 Do you want them to pack and unpack your belongings?
 Do you need moving supplies?
 NYC movers offer a range of different services you may find handy, from packing and transportation to subtle art handling.
 Once you’ve decided what kind of expectations you have, leave enough time to find the mover that can fulfill them.

-If you’re moving from Miami to NYC, our guess is that you’re moving to a smaller apartment.
+If you’re moving from Miami to NYC, chances are that you’re moving to a smaller apartment.
 If not, good for you.
 But whichever the case, you need to consider whether the old furniture would fit in your new apartment.
-This is especially important when you’re moving long distance because you don’t want to pay extra money for the belongings you have nowhere to put.
+This is especially important when you’re moving long-distance because you don’t want to pay extra money for the belongings you have nowhere to put.

 The same goes for smaller items you don’t really need.
 Declutter your home before the move to save money, but also to be able to organize your new living space more efficiently.
-If you want to live in New York, you have to learn how to be efficient!
+If you want to live in New York, you will have to learn how to be efficient.